danfuzz/samizdat/doc/library-guide/Lang0Node.md

 #### `get_select(node) <> [name*]`

-Gets the binding selection of an `importModuleSelection` node.
+Gets the binding selection of an `importModuleSelection` or `exportSelection` node.

 #### `get_source(node) <> source`